KatlehoJordan/ds-playground/python/README.md

 ## Getting started locally in an Ubuntu machine using `poetry`

-1. Verify you have python installed with `python --version`
-   1. If this is not installed, then you will need to install it.
+1. Verify you have python installed with `python --version`.
+If this is not installed, then you will need to install it.
 Tested version is `Python 3.11.4`
-2. Verify you have `poetry` installed with `poetry --version`
-   1. If this is not installed, then you will need to install it.
+2. Verify you have `poetry` installed with `poetry --version`.
+If this is not installed, then you will need to install it.
 Tested version is `poetry 1.6.1`
-3. Open a VS Code session in the `python` directory
+3. Open a VS Code session in the `python` directory.
-4. Install poetry dependencies with `poetry install`
+4. Install poetry dependencies with `poetry install`.
+If you encounter errors, consider that your shell profile may need to be configured differently.

 ## Getting started using VS Code Dev Containers